-Once the Head is satisfied that, so far as is practicable, all the relevant facts have been established, a decision will be made and the parent or stakeholder will be informed of this decision in writing.
+Once the Head is satisfied that, so far as is practicable, all the relevant facts have been established, a decision will be made and the parent or stakeholder will be informed of this decision in writing along with any key findings and recommendations.
 The Head will also give reasons for their decision.
 The Head's response may outline context, explain whether or not a relevant practice will be amended in future or, where appropriate, offer an apology.